BloodstainedOath/PixelVault/README.md

 - Provides anime-style character images with various tags
 - See full documentation at https://docs.waifu.im/

+### Nekos.moe
+- Uses the API at https://nekos.moe/api/v1
+- Provides anime-style neko (catgirl) images
+- API token support for accessing NSFW content and favorites
+- Configure your API token in the Settings dialog

 ## Usage

 ### Basic Navigation
-- Use the Source dropdown to switch between Wallhaven and Waifu.im
+- Use the Source dropdown to switch between Wallhaven, Waifu.im, and Nekos.moe
 - For Wallhaven, use the Sort dropdown to sort by Latest, Top, or Random
 - Click on any image to open it in a larger view
 - From the image view, you can download the image or set it as wallpaper